 to be useful to researchers, rather than marginalizing out

 To get in touch with me about my research or a research collaboration please contact me here.
-If you have questions about statistical analysis or would like to hire me as a statistical analyst or consultant on your project, please go to Elkhart Group Ltd.
+If you have questions about statistical analysis or would like a statistical analyst or consultant on your project, please go to Elkhart Group Ltd.